vinferno/ts-express-mysql-api/readme.md

 ### `src/models/userModel.ts`
 #### Purpose
-- Contains database queries for the `users` table.
+- Contains database queries for the `users` and `profiles` tables.
 - Acts as the data access layer.

 #### What Happens When Run
 1. Executes SQL queries using the database connection pool.
 2. For `getUsers`, retrieves all records from the `users` table.
-3. For `createUser`, inserts a new record into the `users` table and returns metadata, including the `insertId`.
+3. For `createUserWithProfile`, inserts a new user and profile in a single transaction.

 #### Code Snippet
 ```typescript